datazoompuc/datazoom.amazonia/README.md

 production, consumption, imports, exports, transformation, and final use.

-The processed dataset provides yearly data from 2003 to 2023.
+The processed dataset provides yearly data from **1970 to 2025**, read from EPE’s consolidated BEN dashboard table.
 It covers all Brazilian energy sources (such as petróleo, gás natural, carvão, eletricidade, lenha, solar and others) and distinguishes between different types of energy flow: production, transformation, final consumption, losses, and adjustments.

-Each energy source appears as a separate column in the original spreadsheets.
-The cleaned data is returned in long format, with one row per combination of year, energy source, and account type.
-The account type is labeled to indicate whether it refers to production, transformation (for example, “TRANSFORMAÇÃO – REFINARIAS DE PETRÓLEO”), or consumption (for example, “CONSUMO – RESIDENCIAL”).
+The cleaned data is returned in long format, with one row per combination of year, account, energy source (`fonte`/`source`), and a `tipo`/`type` column (Fontes de Energia Primária/Secundária/Total).
+Account labels are the source’s own wording (for example, “Refinarias de Petróleo” or “Residencial”). `raw_data = TRUE` returns a single already-tidy table.

 #### State Energy Production Panel

-The State Energy Production Panel provides yearly data from 2011 to 2024 on electricity generation by energy source and Brazilian state.
+The State Energy Production Panel provides yearly data from **2011 to 2025** on electricity generation by energy source and Brazilian state.
 The data is sourced from EPE’s BEN Chapter 8 (Dados Estaduais) and covers all 27 states, including the Federal District.

 Each row corresponds to one state-year combination.
 The dataset includes production by source (hydro, wind, solar, nuclear, thermal, sugar cane,